-The NRS permits cumulative voting in the election of Under the DGCL, a Cumulative Voting for directors only if the articles of incorporation provide for Directors cumulative voting and certain procedures for the Section 214. exercise of cumulative voting are followed.
-NRS 78.360.
-The Delaware Charter does not provide for cumulative The Nevada Charter does not provide for cumulative voting. voting.
-A proxy is effective only for a period of six months from A proxy executed by a stockholder will remain valid for a Duration of Proxies the date of its creation, unless it is coupled with an interest or unless otherwise provided by the stockholder in the proxy, which duration may not exceed seven years.
+A proxy is effective only for a period of six.
+A proxy executed by a stockholder will remain months from the date of its creation, unless it is coupled with an interest or unless otherwise provided by the stockholder in the proxy, which duration may not exceed seven years.
 A proxy shall be deemed irrevocable if the written authorization states that the proxy is irrevocable, but is irrevocable only for as long as it is coupled with an interest sufficient in law to support an irrevocable power.
 NRS 78.355.